garretdepass/deadlands-dice-roller/README.md

 ![A looping gif that demonstrates the core functionality of this web app](https://raw.githubusercontent.com/garretdepass/deadlands-dice-roller/refs/heads/main/public/images/screenshots/demo.gif "A looping gif that demonstrates the core functionality of this web app")

 Want to give it a try?
-Visit the [staging environment](https://dice-roller-deadlands.netlify.app/).
-Currently not built for mobile, viewing on a computer is best.
+Visit the [staging environment](https://dice-roller-deadlands.netlify.app/) on web or mobile.
 Test the functionality as much as you like.
 My players are using the production environment and database.

 <br/>